paulirish/source-map-visualization-1/README.md

 - split eol bytes out from unmapped ones.
 - highlight ranges in text editor when hovering treemap node.
 - align the bg colors used in both.
+- look into the multiple tick() calls per frame. seems wrong.